taogen-docs/resources-of-learning/directions/java-resources.md

 >Dropwizard is a Java framework for developing RESTful web services.
 It combines several existing libraries and frameworks into a coherent package with a focus on simplicity, performance, and production readiness.
 Dropwizard is particularly well-suited for building microservices and is favored for its opinionated approach to the development lifecycle, emphasizing rapid development and deployment.

-- [Dropwizard](https://www.dropwizard.io/en/stable/index.html)A Java framework for developing ops-friendly, high-performance, RESTful web services.
+- [Dropwizard](https://www.dropwizard.io/en/stable/index.html).
+A Java framework for developing ops-friendly, high-performance, RESTful web services.
 - [Dropwizard - Getting Started](https://www.dropwizard.io/en/stable/getting-started.html)

 #### Quarkus